 Back to the books.

 Now, let me be clear, although a self-professed bibliophile, I do not buy books just to own them.
 Books are meant to be read (and held, and smelled, and hugged… ahem).
 Alright, I may get a little carried away at times; I admit it.
 (That is step one, right?)
 Though it’s not just about owning books, I confess we do have a few collections, besides the “Complete Works of…” a few favorite authors, some study helps and commentaries, reference sets and encyclopedias.
-One is a handsome cloth and leather bound hardback set of classic books with sewn bindings that we add to every year (I imagine my grandkids reading these fine books someday), the other is a set of Harvard Classics (did I mention we home school?
+One is a handsome cloth and leather bound hardback set of classic books with sewn bindings that we add to every year (I imagine my grandkids reading these fine books someday), the other is a set of Harvard Classics.
+Did I mention we home school?
 And whole entire worthy books is the foundation of our curriculum?
 So there’s that too.

 Thus, I don’t feel the need to cull through my library to rid the shelves of unwanted or unread books, partly because that doesn’t apply to many, if any, of our worthy books in the first place, and in part because I feel that since I don’t buy any/every book that I want, whenever I want, that it is as if I have already decluttered, pre-purchase.
 I do declutter my Amazon wish-list periodically.
 Does that count?